RaghadHAV/arduino-tutorials/00-Bring-Robot-To-Life/03-Controlling motors using PWM.md

 {
-  myservo.attach(servopin);  // attaches the servo on pin called servopin which is =9 to the servo object myservo.write(90);         //set the current servo angle to 90 Serial.begin(9600);        //This command enavle you to use the serial monitor to input values Serial.pringln("Enter the value of the angle in degree");   //This is a message instructs the user for what to do during the running time
+  myservo.attach(servopin);  // attaches the servo on pin called servopin which is =9 to the servo object myservo.write(90);         //set the current servo angle to 90 Serial.begin(9600);        //This command enable you to use the serial monitor to input values Serial.pringln("Enter the value of the angle in degree");   //This is a message instructs the user for what to do during the running time

 }